dart-lang/language/working/0546-patterns/patterns-feature-specification.md

     ```

 *   It is a compile-time error if a variable pattern in an assignment context is
-    marked `var`, `final`, or with a type annotation. *Patterns in assignments
+    marked with `var`, `final`, or a type annotation (or both `final` and a type
-    can only assign to existing variables, not declare new ones.*
+    annotation). *Patterns in assignments can only assign to existing variables,
+    not declare new ones.*

     ```dart
     var a = 1;